qbizzle68/pyevspace/docs/html/_sources/reference/api/evector.rst.txt

 	Inplace standard scalar multiplication.

-	:param scalr: the scalar to multiply each element of self by
+	:param scalar: the scalar to multiply each element of self by
 	:type scalar: float or int
 	:raises TypeError: if scalar is not a float or int or cannot be converted to a float or int